 Regardless of which analytics platform you use, you must ensure that every one of your KPIs is being tracked.
 Any elements of your marketing campaign that don’t natively provide analytics data must be added manually.

-Consider an offline ad banner, for instance, or a radio spot.
+Consider an offline ad banner or flyer, for instance, or a radio spot.
 To tie them to your analytics system, use separate email addresses, links and/or telephone numbers that can be tied to the different channels, allowing you to segment the results accordingly.